powerhome/oss-guide/docs/promoting/citizenship.md

 ## Step 2: Good Standing

-Working as a corporate engineer who is also an open source developer means that you maintain a good standing with both the open source community and the company.
+Working as a corporate developer who is also an open source developer means that you maintain a good standing with both the open source community and the company.
 1. We encourage you to be an open source contributor, but we do not allow you to sign a contribution license without approval.
 1. We will help you publish projects, but we do not allow you to publish proprietary or sensitive code without authorization.
-1. We trust you are an excellent engineer, after all, we hired you.
+1. We trust you are an excellent developer, after all, we hired you.
 But we also expect that you ask the SDRB for help and keep us informed of any issue that comes up.

 ## Step 3: Promoting You